|Nutritional Guidelines (per serving)|

 Summer berries team up with sliced apples for a delicious fruit and berry crisp.
-This would make a very good dessert for a Fourth of July cookout or any summer event.
+This would make a very good red, white, and blue dessert for a Fourth of July cookout or any summer event.
 The classic butter, brown sugar, and oat crumble topping gives it a wonderful crunchy texture, and the dessert isn't overly sweet.

 Add some chopped pecans to the topping if you like.
 Sliced strawberries can be substituted for the raspberries.
-Or use peaches or pears instead of apples.
-See the tips and variations for more ideas, including some tips for freezing and reheating.
+Alternatively, use peaches or pears instead of apples.

 - 4 large cooking apples, peeled and sliced or coarsely chopped